Amulya-Yadav/U-Net-PyTorch/README.md

 ---

-## Roadmap

-• Optional multiclass head and Cross‑Entropy loss path
-• More augmentation presets
-• Light inference script (CLI)
-• Metric suite: IoU, precision/recall, PR curves

----

 ## Contributing

-Issues and PRs are welcome — bug fixes, training tips, alternative losses (Focal/Tversky), multi‑class extensions, documentation improvements, other improvments to the implementation.
+Issues and PRs are welcome — bug fixes, training tips, alternative losses (Focal/Tversky/...), multi‑class extensions, documentation improvements, other improvements to the implementation.

 ---